-These heavy duty pallet rack uprights have a standard teardrop design.
+This medium-duty pallet rack upright for sale has a standard teardrop design with capacities up to 18,000 lbs.
+(Need stronger?
+We also carry heavy-duty frames up to 24,000 lbs).
 Easy bolt-less assembly means you can have your system standing fast.
 Made from high-strength 55,000 psi steel.

 Teardrop columns are compatible with most standard teardrop systems, including both “old style” and “new style” (shaved rivet) beams.